Ernie O'Malley: Divisional commandant

-In late March, he was summoned to a meeting in Dublin with the President of the Irish Republic Éamon de Valera, Collins and Mulcahy, where he was placed in command of the IRA's Second Southern Division in Munster ahead of more senior commanders in that province.
+In spring 1921 O'Malley chaired a stormy meeting near Mallow at which he advised senior Cork figures that GHQ had ordered the formation of the First Southern Division, in Munster.
+At this gathering Liam Lynch was elected officer commanding of the IRA's largest fighting body.
+O'Malley was soon summoned to a meeting in Dublin with the President of the Irish Republic Éamon de Valera, Collins and Mulcahy, where he was placed in command of the IRA's Second Southern Division, in Munster, ahead of more senior commanders in that province.
 With five brigades in Limerick, Kilkenny and Tipperary, it was the second-largest division in the IRA's new structure.
 As commandant-general of that division, O'Malley, not yet 24, now led more than 7,000 men.

-On 19 June O'Malley and his unit captured three British Army officers and, citing the execution of IRA prisoners in Cork, O'Malley had the men shot the next day after promising to send their valuables to their comrades.
+He was to complain that his orders to brigade commandants for a coordinated attack on British forces in mid-May, as part of a wider IRA effort to prevent the execution of captured comrades, had not been carried out.
+However, on 19 June, his men captured three British Army officers.
+Citing the continuing execution of IRA prisoners in Cork, O'Malley had the men shot the next day after promising to send their valuables to their comrades.

-O'Malley was shocked when news reached him on 9 July that a truce would come into effect two days later.
-During the truce period in the second half of 1921, O'Malley felt that his state of preparedness for action in the county of Tipperary was getting better every day.
-O'Malley felt that while the British had control of the Cities and towns, they IRA had free reign over the countryside.
+O'Malley felt that the IRA was winning the war, so he was shocked when news reached him on 9 July that a truce would come into effect two days later.
+During the truce period in the second half of 1921, O'Malley considered that his state of preparedness for action in the county of Tipperary was getting better every day.
+O'Malley felt that while the British had control of the cities and towns, the IRA had free rein over the countryside.

 The men under O'Malley's command initially thought the truce would only last for a few weeks, although it held as negotiations with the British gradually got underway.
 O'Malley was suspicious of the truce, but he used this time to work and strengthen his division, which saw visits from senior GHQ staff.

-As munitions remained a problem.
-O'Malley went to London to purchase guns, where he met Collins during the treaty negotiations.
+As munitions remained a problem, O'Malley went to London to purchase potassium chlorate for explosives, as well as guns and military equipment; he met Collins during the peace negotiations.
 While he was there, members of his division had stolen British weapons.
 This led to a high-level IRA inquiry, as the action represented a breach of the truce and could have imperilled the negotiations.
 All in all, O'Malley felt that the IRA was still preparing for war.